WillemB2104/WillemB2104.github.io/_pages/contact.md

 ## A few notes

-**Students.** If you're interested in a master's or research project involving neuroimaging, machine learning, or normative modelling, do get in touch.
-It helps if you can say something about what draws you to the topic and what methodological background you have.
+**Students.** If you're interested in a master's or research project involving neuroimaging, machine learning, brain development or computational psychiatry, feel free to get in touch.
+It helps to say a little about what draws you to the topic and what methodological background you have.

 **Collaboration and data requests.** I work primarily within international consortia, and data sharing within those is governed by their own agreements